 - a. i.)
 There are no known faults on the project site as shown on the most recent Alquist-Priolo Earthquake Fault Zoning Map.
 As such, the proposed facility would result in a less than significant impact with regards to the rupturing of a known fault. - ii.)
 All areas of the Bay Area are subject to strong seismic ground shaking.
-Construction of the facility will be required to comply with all the latest building standards and codes, including the California Building Code that would reduce any potential impacts to the maximum extent possible. - No subsurface conditions have been identified on the project site that indicated a susceptibility to seismic-related ground failure or liquefaction.
-Compliance with the latest edition of the California Building Code for seismic stability would reduce any impacts to a less than significant level. - iv.)
+Construction of the facility will be required to comply with all the latest building standards and codes, including the California Building Code that would reduce any potential impacts to the maximum extent possible. - iii.)
+No subsurface conditions have been identified on the project site that indicated a susceptibility to seismic-related ground failure or liquefaction.
+Compliance with the latest edition of the California Building Code for seismic stability would reduce any impacts to a less than significant level.

+- iv.)
 The Napa County Environmental Resource Maps (Landslides line, polygon, and geology layers) did not indicate the presence of landslides on the property. - b.
-Based upon the Soil Survey of Napa County, prepared by the United States Department of Agriculture (USDA), the site is comprised of soils in the Haire Loam series which are characterized by slow to medium runoff with a slight hazard of erosion.
+Based upon the Soil Survey of Napa County, prepared by the United States Department of Agriculture (USDA), the site is comprised of soils in the Haire Loam series (2 to 9% slopes) which are characterized by slow runoff with little to no hazard of erosion.
 This nearly level soil type is found mainly on old terraces and alluvial fans.
-This level soil type is found mainly on upland areas.
-Project approval will require incorporation of best management practices and will be subject to the Napa County Stormwater Ordinance which addresses sediment and erosion control measures and dust control, as applicable, to ensure that development does not impact adjoining properties, drainages, and roadways.

-- c/d.
-Early or mid-Pleistocene fan or terrace deposits underlay the site according to the Napa County Environmental Resource Maps (Surficial Deposits layer).
-Based on the Napa County Environmental Sensitivity Maps (Liquefaction layer) the project site has low susceptibility for liquefaction.
+Project approval will require incorporation of best management practices and will be subject to the Napa County Stormwater Ordinance which addresses sediment and erosion control measures and dust control, as applicable, to ensure that development does not impact adjoining properties, drainages, and roadways. - c/d.
+Pre-Quaternary deposits and bedrock underlay the site according to the Napa County Environmental Resource Maps (Surficial Deposits layer).
+Based on the Napa County Environmental Sensitivity Maps (Liquefaction layer) the project site has very low susceptibility for liquefaction.
 Development will be required to comply with all the latest building standards and codes, including the California Building Code that would reduce any potential impacts to a less than significant level.
 In addition, a soils report, prepared by a qualified Engineer will be required as part of the building permit submittal.
-The report will address the soil stability, potential for liquefaction, and will be used to design specific foundation systems and grading methods which will reduce potential impacts to less than significant. - e.
+The report will address the soil stability, potential for liquefaction and will be used to design specific foundation systems and grading methods which will reduce potential impacts to less than significant. - e.
 The project will connect to municipal water service provided by the City of American Canyon and sewer service by Napa Sanitation District.
-"Will Serve" letters have been provided by the affected jurisdictions indicating that they have sufficient capacity to accommodate the water and wastewater demand of this project.
+"Will Serve" letters have been provided by the affected jurisdictions indicating that they have sufficient capacity to accommodate the water and wastewater demand of this project. (see Section XVII Utilities and Service Systems (d), below.)

-VIII CDEENLIQUEE CAS EMISSIONIS.
-Would the project.
-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact VII. a) GREENHOUSE GAS EMISSIONS.
-Would the project: Generate a net increase in greenhouse gas emissions in excess of applicable thresholds adopted by the Bay Area Air Quality Management District or the California Air Resources Board which may have a significant impact on the environment? $\boxtimes$ b) Conflict with a county-adopted climate action plan or another applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? $\boxtimes$
+VII.
+GREENHOUSE GAS EMISSIONS.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Generate a net increase in greenhouse gas emissions in excess of applicable thresholds adopted by the Bay Area Air Quality Management District or the California Air Resources Board which may have a significant impact on the environment? \boxtimes b) Conflict with a county-adopted climate action plan or another applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? \boxtimes